 Auxins are produced in the shoot tips and root tips of plants by actively dividing cells.
-It regulates plant growth by stimulating the elongation of plant cells (the cells get longer) in the plant shoot.
+They regulate plant growth by stimulating cell elongation in the plant shoot.
 Shoots and roots have different responses to higher concentrations of auxins:

 Phototropism is the growth of a plant in response to light.

 Shoots and roots in plants have opposite responses to light.